prasanth100v/Linux/linux-commands4.md

 | 13 | Ignore binary files      | `grep -I "ERROR" /var/log/*`               | Safe scan              |               |
 | 14 | Filter running processes | `ps -ef                                    | grep nginx`            | Process check |

+### grep – alternative for simple filtering
+grep is the BEST alternative for awk/sed when your goal is only simple filtering.